 RoboForm Review: Quick Expert Summary

-RoboForm’s form-filling is also unique with the amount of detail it allows.
+RoboForm sets itself apart with its detailed form-filling capabilities.
 In my tests, it saved me a huge amount of time by allowing me to navigate and fill complex web forms with ease.

-However, RoboForm lacks extra features that other competitors offer, such as Dashlane’s VPN, or 1Password’s unique Travel Mode (hidden vaults).
+However, RoboForm lacks extra features that other competitors offer, such as the encrypted storage included with both 1Password and Dashlane.
 And while RoboForm does offer data breach monitoring, it’s a far more basic version than that of other top password managers.

-That said, RoboForm is cheaper than many premium competitors (and even cheaper with this 42% off discount), with affordable premium plans for both individuals and families.
+RoboForm is also cheaper than many premium competitors (and even cheaper with this 60% off discount), with affordable premium plans for both individuals and families.
 Plus, all RoboForm plans are backed by a 30-day money-back guarantee, so there’s no risk in trying it out.

 🔐 Encryption | 256-bit AES |